hamidgasmi/training.computerscience.cloud.aws/README.md

 <details>
 <summary>Use cases</summary>

+- EC2 instance:
+	- Monolothic application that require a traditional OS to work
+- Princing models:
 	- On Demand:
 		- Application with short term, spiky, or unpredictable workloads that can't be interrupted
 		- Application being developed or tested on Amazon EC2 for the 1st time
 	- Spot:
 		- Good for stateless parts of application (servers)
 		- Good for workloads that can tolerate failures
 		- Applications that have flexible start and end times
 		- Applications that are only feasible at very low compute prices
 		- Users with urgent computing needs for large amounts of additional capacity
 		- Spot instances tend to be useful for dev/test workloads, or perhaps for adding extra computing power to large-scale data analytics projects
 		- Antipattern: spot isn't suitable for long-running workloads and require stability and can't tolerate interruptions
 	- Spot Fleet:
 	- Reserved:
 		- Long-running, understood, and consistent workloads
 		- Applications that require reserved capacity
 		- Users able to make upfront payments to reduce their total computing
+- Placement Groups:
+	- Spread Placement Group:
+		- Applications that have a small # of critical instances that should be kept separate from each other: email servers, Domain controllers, file servers
+	- Partition Placement Group:
+		- Multiple EC2 instances HDFS, HBase, and Cassandra
+- Dedicated Hosts:
+	- Regulatory requirements that may not support multi-tenant virtualization
+	- Licensing which doesn't support multi-tenancy or cloud deployments
+	- We can control instance placement

 </details>

 <details>
 <summary>Limits</summary>

+- Spread Placement Group max instance #: 7
+- Partition Placement Group max instance #: 7 partitions per AZ

 </details>

 <details>
 <summary>Best practices</summary>

+- Clustered Placement Group:
+	- We should always try to launch all of the instances that go inside a placement group at the same time
+	- AWS recommends homogenous instances within cluster placement groups
+	- We might get a capacity issue when we ask to launch additional instances in an existing placement group

 </details>

 ---